chocolatey/choco-wiki/AutomaticPackages.md

 http://chocolatey.org/packages/ChocolateyPackageUpdater

 ##Chocolatey Package Updater aka chocopkgup
 The tool that accomplishes this process is known as chocopkgup (Chocolatey Package Updater).
-It is a free tool (unless you want to use it for uploads to not chocolatey.org).
+It is a free tool (unless you want to use it for uploads to somewhere other than chocolatey.org).

 ###Licensing
 Check the license at http://realdimensions.net/licenses/chocolateypackageupdater/license.txt to be sure that it applies to you.